-The Company did not purchase any treasury stock during 2012 or 2011.
-During 2010, the Company purchased 618,000 shares of its common stock for \$23,793,000, for an average price per share of \$38.48.
-As of February 27, 2013, the Company had approximately 2,685,000 shares available under the existing repurchase authorization by the Board of Directors.
+The Company did not purchase any treasury stock during 2013, 2012 or 2011.
+As of February 21, 2014, the Company had approximately 2,685,000 shares available under the existing repurchase authorization.
 Historically, treasury stock purchases have been financed through operating cash flows and borrowings under the Company's Revolving Credit Facility.
 The Company is authorized to purchase its common stock on the New York Stock Exchange and in privately negotiated transactions.
 When purchasing its common stock, the Company is subject to price, trading volume and other market considerations.
 Shares purchased may be used for reissuance upon the exercise of stock options or the granting of other forms of incentive compensation, in future acquisitions for stock or for other appropriate corporate purposes.